 The main reasons for leaving Australia and retiring overseas include:

 - Family ties – being closer to adult children and grandchildren or extended family in country of birth

 - A desire for travel, warmer weather or to live in a new culture

-- The potential cheaper cost of some overseas countries compared to Australia
+- The cheaper cost of living in some countries compared to Australia

-- The cost of a mortgage, inadequate social security payments and everyday living expenses in Australia
+- The cost of housing, inadequate social security payments and everyday living expenses in Australia

-If you’re considering making the move overseas and are doing research about cost of living in different countries, visit this site for detailed analysis.
+If you’re considering making the move overseas and are doing research about cost of living in different countries, Numbeo has detailed analysis.
 International Living compiles an annual ‘Best places to retire’ list which is US-centric but still a useful place to start your research.

-Industry figures suggest that a comfortable retirement lifestyle in Australia will cost a couple about $58,000 a year and singles around $51,000.
+The ASFA Retirement Standard estimates a comfortable retirement lifestyle in Australia will cost a couple almost $72,000 a year and singles around $51,000.
 For anyone who relies on the Age Pension this is a stretch, especially if you don’t own your home and/or have a limited amount in super.
 So, it’s worth checking out what it may cost you to live in your preferred country.

 Pros and cons of retiring overseas